the-events-calendar/tribe-common/readme.txt

 = [4.12.17] TBD =

 * Fix - Increase the minimum width of the datetime dropdown when editing an event with the block editor.
 [TEC-3126]
+* Fix - Ordering with an Array when using `Tribe__Repository` now properly ignores the global order passed as the default.
+[ECP-598]

 = [4.12.16] TBD =